camunda/connectors/element-template-generator/core/README.md

 For most use cases, we recommend using the [Maven plugin](../maven-plugin) to invoke the Template Generator.

 The Generator can be invoked directly from Java code as well.
-To do so, create an instance of the `OutboundElementTemplateGenerator` class and invoke its `generate` method.
+To do so, create an instance of the `ClassBasedElementTemplateGenerator` class and invoke its `generate` method.

 ```java
 OutboundElementTemplateGenerator generator = new OutboundElementTemplateGenerator();